-Let’s look at the three most significant factors that result in commercial roof coatings to fail and cause long-term headaches for consumers.
+Let’s look at the three most significant factors that result in commercial roof coatings failing and causing long-term headaches for consumers.

 #1 – Commercial Roof Coatings – Inexperienced Installers and Roofing Companies

-As the old saying goes, “you’re only as strong as your weakest link.”, So too it applies to the roofing industry.
+As the old saying goes, “you’re only as strong as your weakest link.”, So to it applies to the roofing industry.
 Commercial roof coatings that are used by untrained crews often experience issues.

 Improper application may negate the roof warranty, not keep water out, and require a complete rework.
 Here are the most common mistakes committed by inexperienced crews.

 #2 – Commercial Roof Coatings – Improper Roof Cleaning and Preparation

 Almost everyone has painted something before.
 We all know how to dip a brush or roller in a bucket and spread it across a wall.
 So, when most people see a bucket of commercial roof coating they think of paint.

 Unfortunately, people think they can splash some silicone coating on the roof, and the roofing job is complete.
 This isn’t the case.
 Silicone roof coatings require vigorous surface preparation before they can be applied.